| The Florida Legislature

 lessee, or other person in control of the use of an enclosed indoor

-(c) Definitions.
+workplace from further prohibiting or limiting smoking therein. (c) Definitions.
 For purposes of this section, the following words

-"Smoking" means inhaling, exhaling, burning, carrying, or possessing
+and terms shall have the stated meanings: "Smoking" means inhaling, exhaling, burning, carrying, or possessing

 any lighted tobacco product, including cigarettes, cigars, pipe tobacco,

+and any other lighted tobacco product.
 "Second-hand smoke," also known as environmental tobacco smoke (ETS),

 means smoke emitted from lighted, smoldering, or burning tobacco when the